coder2077/fastsaverclient/README.md

 # FastSaverClient

-A Python async client for interacting with the FastSaver API.
+A Python async client for interacting with [fastsaverapi.com](https://fastsaverapi.com).

 ## Installation